See the difference low-cost funds can make

 See how much you can save

-This hypothetical illustration assumes an annual 6% return for both examples.
-This illustration does not represent any particular investment nor does it account for inflation.
+If the rate of return were altered, results would vary from the hypothetical examples provided.
+The final balances described are after costs.
+These examples do not represent any particular investment and do not account for inflation.
 There may be other material differences between investment products that must be considered prior to investing.

 Other ways Vanguard keeps your costs low